FS-Driverless/Formula-Student-Driverless-Simulator/docs/operator.md

 * FSOnline/
 * Engine/

-The [how-to-develop guide](how-to-develop.md) guide describes how to create an export.
+[Here](how-to-release.md) is described how to export the Unreal project.

 ## Usage
 To start the web server, run the following command in the `/operator` folder: